storacha/piri-signing-service/README.md

 - `service_contract_address` - FilecoinWarmStorageService contract address
 - Either `signing_key` OR `signing_key_path` OR `signing_keystore_path` + `signing_keystore_password`

+## Service deployment

+This project contains Terraform/OpenTofu deployment scripts for the service, generated using the [storoku](https://github.com/storacha/storoku) tool.
+The scripts are located in the [deploy](/deploy) directory.

+A GitHub Actions workflow will deploy the service when a new release is created.
+These deployments can also be triggered manually from a development environment.

+Required environment variables **that are not secrets** are set in [deploy/.env.production.local.tpl](/deploy/.env.production.local.tpl).
+More specifically, `rpc_url` and `service_contract_address` are defined there (as `SIGNING_SERVICE_RPC_URL` and `SIGNING_SERVICE_SERVICE_CONTRACT_ADDRESS`, respectively).

 ## API Endpoints

 ### Health Check